devtron-labs/devtron/docs/hyperion/user-guide/deploy-charts/deployment-of-charts.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/hyperion/user-guide/deploy-charts/deployment-of-charts/charts-5.jpg)

-For update you can change its `chart version` or `values.yaml` and then click on `Update And Deploy`.
+For update you can change its `values.yaml` and then click on `Update And Deploy`.

-For upgrade click on `Repo/Chart` field and search any chart name like `nginx-ingress` and change values corresponding to that chart and Click on `Update And Deploy`.
+For upgrade change values corresponding to that chart and Click on `Update And Deploy`.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/hyperion/user-guide/deploy-charts/deployment-of-charts/charts-6.jpg)